PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 > If a manipulation does not effect a mask, the mask is forwarded to the next manipulation's transformation function.

-Transforms are strictly spatial for images when dealing with masks, include resizing, cropping, warping, etc.  For video and audio, transforms are mostly temporal accept for crop and size (wxh) manipulations.
-At this time, the level of effort to handle complex spatial adjustments in video such as warping and spatial object rotation is outside the scope of complexity for the tool.
+Transforms are strictly spatial for images when dealing with masks, include resizing, cropping, warping, etc.  For video and audio, transforms are typically temporal accept for crop and size (wxh) manipulations.   *At this time, the level of effort to handle complex spatial adjustments in video such as warping and spatial object rotation is outside the scope of complexity for the tool.*

 Probe generation also supports donor media overlay, applying prior transforms in the reverse direction, essentially backing out the manipulations prior to the mask.